zachseidner1/4152-ai-prototype/README.md

 to start the level.
 Throughout the level you can continue placing Tetrominos and defend.
 The enemies will spawn exponentially faster throughout the level.

 By clicking on the grid, you can also draw patrol paths.
+Once you have a path selected you want to place, press `N` to finalize it.

 ### Level creation